-Everything about Chateau Cantemerle Haut Medoc, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Cantemerle Haut Medoc, Fifth Growth, producer with wine tasting notes, and wine with food pairing tips.
+Learn all the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Cantemerle History, Overview

 In 1892, the descendants of the last of the Villeneuve family, Jeanne Armande, Baroness Charles d’Abbadie, sold Chateau Cantemerle to the Dubos family after owning the estate for over three hundred years.
+At the time, the Dubos family also owned a vineyard in Margaux, Chateau La Tour de Mons.
 The last family owner, Bertrand Clauzel sold Chateau Cantemerle in 1981 to the SMABTP group.

 Chateau Cantemerle Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Cantemerle with Wine, Food, Pairing Tips
+Serving Chateau Cantemerle with Wine, Food, Pairing Tips

 Château Cantemerle Wine Tasting Notes